twagar11/ansible-labs/4-playbooks-and-roles.md

 solution, especially as it means you don\'t have to worry too greatly about running all of your playbooks centrally, or ensuring that they are all up to date every time you run them.
-The ability to schedule this in [cron] is especially powerful in a large infrastructure where, ideally, automation means things should take care of themselves.
+The ability to schedule this in `cron` is especially powerful in a large infrastructure where, ideally, automation means things should take care of themselves.

-This concludes our practical look at playbooks and how to author your own code---with a little research into Ansible modules, you should now have enough to write your own robust playbooks with ease.
+This concludes our practical look at playbooks and how to author your own code -- with a little research into Ansible modules, you should now have enough to write your own robust playbooks with ease.